-I am Reader in Sociology and Social Policy at the University of Kent’s School of Social Policy, Sociology and Social Research.
-I am also a member of Kent's Q-Step Centre.
+Dr Heejung Chung is a Reader in Sociology and Social Policy and a member of Kent's Q-Step Centre.

-I completed my PhD in Sociology at the ReflecT, Tilburg University & AIAS/HSI, University of Amsterdam, my MSc in Research in Social Policy from Edinburgh University’s School of Social and Political Studies and my MSW major in Social Policy and BA in Social Welfare from Yonsei University.
+She completed her PhD in Sociology at the ReflecT, Tilburg University and AIAS/HSI, University of Amsterdam, her MSc in Research in Social Policy from Edinburgh University’s School of Social and Political Studies and her MSW major in Social Policy and BA in Social Welfare from Yonsei University.

 - European welfare states and labour markets